Buying a tumble dryer

 - Full-sized tumble dryers usually dry a similar load to their corresponding washing machines

-- Allowing fabrics plenty of room to tumble also means less creasing
+- Allowing fabrics to have plenty of room to tumble also means less creasing

-- Best quality machines have long lasting stainless steel drums, and provide a smooth finish so fabrics don't catch
+- The best quality machines have long-lasting stainless steel drums, and provide a smooth finish so fabrics don't catch

-- A kilo equals roughly an outfit such as a pair of trousers, top, underwear and socks
+- When loading, a kilo is equal to about an outfit (such as a pair of trousers, top, underwear and socks)

-If you can't empty the machine straight away, tumble dryers with this feature will continue to give fabrics an intermittent tumble at the end of the cycle, so they don't get creased in the drum.
+If you can't empty the machine straight away, the crease care feature will continue to give fabrics an intermittent tumble at the end of the cycle, so they don't crease in the drum

 Cool air setting

-You can use this setting to air fabrics that have been stored away for some time.
+Perfect for airing fabrics that have been stored away for some time

 Final cool tumble

-During the last 10 minutes or so of the cycle, the heating element is turned off and the fabrics tumble in cooling air back to ambient room temperature.
+The heating element is turned off during the last few minutes of the cycle and fabrics can tumble in cooling air back to ambient room temperature

-The drum rotates both ways, pausing in between.
-This keeps laundry separated and dries it more evenly and quickly.
+The drum rotates both ways, pausing inbetween, keeping laundry separated to dry quicker and more evenly

 When ordering, check the tumble dryer dimensions to be sure that you have both sufficient access to enable us to deliver the machine to the space where it’s being installed, and that it will fit that space.